DistributedWeb/simple-ddatabase-protocol/README.md

 # simple-ddatabase-protocol

-DDatabase protocol state machine
+dDatabase protocol state machine

 ```
 npm install simple-ddatabase-protocol
 ```

-Includes a Noise handshake, and is not backwards compatible with DDatabase <= 7
+Includes a Noise handshake, and is not backwards compatible with dDatabase <= 7

 ## Usage